Importing Lightroom: Not applying rotation

 I will try this with different images as soon as possible (I do not have many images here on my laptop, so this won't be before the weekend)

-#17 Updated by Nikolaus Krismer about 6 years ago
+#17 Updated by Nikolaus Krismer over 6 years ago

 OpenCL is activated in darktable.
 But it seems that I can not disable it using the darktable properties dialog.